MicrosoftDocs/power-platform/power-virtual-agents/nlu-gpt-overview.md

 A copilot author usually creates multiple, [individual topics](authoring-create-edit-topics.md), with each topic relating to an issue or action.

-Topic authoring can take a lot of time, which often requires specialized knowledge in conversational user experiences and deep technical or domain knowledge.
+Topic authoring can take time, which often requires specialized knowledge in conversational user experiences and deep technical or domain knowledge.
 These requirements aren't always possible in every organization.
 For example, [fusion teams](../power-platform/developer/fusion-development.md) work in multiple disciplines directly in the Copilot Studio authoring canvas.

 The **Create with Copilot** option in the Copilot Studio canvas lets you describe what you want, then the AI produces a topic path that achieves your goal.
 Copilot Studio combines natural language understanding models with Azure OpenAI to: